ZachariBarnes/wwrandomizer/README.md

 # Werewolf Randomizer
+## An app that allows Werewolf/Mafia moderators to easily randomize role assignment.

 This Repo has both a UI and API project.
 The API project works locally but is not currently deployed in a live environment.

-The User Interfact can be found on AWS S3<a href="https://ww-randomizer.s3.amazonaws.com/build/index.html?">here.</a>
+The User Interface is live and can be found on AWS S3 <a href="https://ww-randomizer.s3.amazonaws.com/build/index.html?">here.</a>

 This was developed in conjunction with the Modbot system we're building to moderate these games automatically.
 You can follow that project <a href="https://github.com/laurenmarieh/werewolfmod">here. </a>

-The UI Allows users to Copy-paste lists of players and Roles and have them randomly assigned, It also have the ability to generate a given % of Bad Guy roles and will fill extra role slots with Plane Jane Villager(PJV) roles automatically.
+The UI Allows users to Copy-paste lists of Players and Roles and have them randomly assigned, It also has the ability to generate a given % of Bad Guy(BG) roles and will fill extra role slots with Plane Jane Villager(PJV) roles automatically.

 The API has the same functionality and will return the data in JSON form or in an HTML table based on the `html` property in the body of the request.
-A API that allows Werewolf/Mafia moderators to randomize role assignment.

 1. run `npm install`
 2. Start the server with `npm start`